 Countryside Stewardship Capital Grants scheme

-New in 2021, the Capital Grant scheme brings together the Countryside Stewardship Water Quality and Hedgerows and Boundaries grants.
+The Capital Grants scheme brings together the Countryside Stewardship Water Quality and Hedgerows and Boundaries grants.

 The scheme offers one-off payments for a whole range of capital items such as planting new hedges, hedge laying or coppicing, fencing, resurfacing gateways, sprayer washdown areas and hardcore tracks.

 There are over 60 Capital Grant options to choose from and, once approved, farmers and landowers will have 3 years to complete capital works.
 Some examples are listed below:

 ||Planting new hedges